 Due to operations under COVID-19 no group tours are being allowed at this time.

 The Museum at Arlington House contains exhibits and artifacts about Robert E. Lee and his family.
 Included are original objects from the Lee and Custis families.

-The slave quarters are located on the North and South ends of Arlington House and help to tell the story of those enslaved at Arlington House.
+The two slave quarters are located on the North and South ends of Arlington House and help to tell the story of those enslaved at Arlington House.